-• Other comorbidities: heart disease, chronic lung disease, history of prematurity, Down's syndrome,

-- Symptom onset < 24-48 hrs, rapid progression of symptoms, - Socioeconomic status of the patient's environment, geographical factors, transport difficulties, - Parents' or carers' ability to evaluate the severity of the child's condition.
+- Other comorbidities: heart disease, chronic lung disease, history of prematurity, Down's syndrome, - Symptom onset < 24-48 hrs, rapid progression of symptoms, - and it is subject to updating. • Socioeconomic status of the patient's environment, geographical factors, transport difficulties, - Parents' or carers' ability to evaluate the severity of the child's condition.